Tiger Woods adds to Phil Mickelson’s rough stretch, beats rival to PGA Tour bonus

 Rather than adding up the strokes taken over four days of a tournament, the PIP measures a Tour member’s year-long accumulation of positive public interest by using five metrics: Internet searches of his name (via Google); unique news articles that mention his name (Meltwater Mentions); social media reach and engagement (MVP Index); exposure of sponsors in tournament telecasts on Saturdays and Sundays (via Nielsen); and a Q-score rating of the awareness of a player among the general U.S. population.

 Despite his absence from golf courses for most of the year, Woods would have generated an enormous amount of news articles and Internet searches in the wake of his crash.
-In addition, his participation at the PNC Championship alongside his 12-year-old son Charlie stirred plenty of interest.
+In addition, his participation at the PNC Championship alongside his son, Charlie, stirred plenty of interest.

 For topping the 2021 PIP list, Woods got an $8 million payout, followed by Mickelson at $6 million.
 The rest of the top 10 players, who split a pool of $40 million, went as follows (via pgatour.com):